your-diary/ydl/README.md

 1. Get an API key for [*YouTube Data API*](https://developers.google.com/youtube).

 To use ydl, an API key for YouTube DATA API is needed.
 It is easily and freely got.
-See [here](https://developers.google.com/youtube/v3/getting-started#before-you-start) for a brief instructions.
+See [here](https://developers.google.com/youtube/v3/getting-started#before-you-start) for brief instructions.
 After you get an key (like `AIpaSyCaXPx0utk8HmM4a8PbYp_qeu7wOknGT3U`), store it in `.ydl_api_key` file under your home directory.

 ```bash
 $ echo "AIpaSyCaXPx0utk8HmM4a8PbYp_qeu7wOknGT3U" > ~/.ydl_api_key